abcdw/StoneDB/README.md

 Bold font is used to determine primary keys.

 To determine authors of articles we have Writes entity, which contains paper id and author id as foreign keys.
 An article can have references and keywords.
 We keep keywords in the entity Keyword.
 To know which keywords article contains we have an entity Contains with attributes - foreign keys: paper id and keyword id.
-References are organized in an entity Refs.
+References are organized in an entity Refs which is actually a weak entity.
 In Refs the atribute 'from id' is a foreign key to article id which has the reference,  the atrribute 'to id' is  a foreign key to article id which is a reference itself.